rage/java-programming-fall-19/data/osa-8/3-rajapinta.md

 <!-- Toteuta pääohjelmaluokkaan luokkametodi `palautaKoko`, joka saa parametrina List-olion ja palauttaa sen koon kokonaislukuna. -->
-In the main class, implement a class method `returnSize`, which is given a List-object as a parameter, and returns the size of the list as an integer.
+In the mainProgram class, implement a class method `returnSize`, which is given a List-object as a parameter, and returns the size of the list as an integer.

 <!-- Metodin tulee toimia esimerkiksi seuraavasti: -->